Glassic SQ2000

 The Glassic SQ2000 (also written as SQ 2000 and SQ-2000) is an American homebuilt aircraft, designed and produced by Glassic Composites LLC of Sale Creek, Tennessee.
 When it was available the aircraft was supplied as a kit for amateur construction.

 Design and development

 The SQ2000 features a cantilever mid-wing with tip rudders and a canard, a four-seat enclosed cabin accessed via doors, fixed or optionally retractable tricycle landing gear and a single engine in pusher configuration.

 The aircraft is made from composites.
 Its 26.58 ft span wing has a wing area of 104.0 sqft.
 The cabin width is 48 in.
 The acceptable power range is 160 to 260 hp and the standard engine used is the 200 hp Lycoming IO-360 powerplant.

-Like many canard designs, the SQ2000 has lengthy runway requirements.
+Like many canard designs, the SQ2000 has runway length requirements comparable to heavier factory-built aircraft.
 The standard day, sea level take-off run is 1600 ft, while the landing roll is 1500 ft.